Hundreds Rally For South Korea's Yoon As New Arrest Bid Beckons

 Some supporters left flowers outside and ribbons with the Trump-style slogan "Make Korea Great Again", while others waved American flags at the gates of the compound from where the suspended leader has resisted arrest.

-Despite a cold weather warning that temperatures were expected to fall to -10 degrees Celsius (14 degrees Fahrenheit), the suspended president's supporters were defiant, shouting "impeachment is invalid".
+Despite a cold weather warning that temperatures were expected to fall to -10 degrees Celsius, the suspended president's supporters were defiant, shouting "impeachment is invalid".

 Yoon's legal team said on Wednesday he remains inside the residential compound, after investigators cast doubt a day earlier on his whereabouts.